devseokrua/nodeexperiments/README.md

 # nodeexperiments

-after some years of PHP try to code test task for NodeJS internship in onix )
+after several years of PHP tried to write a test case for NodeJS internship in onix)